 5. Ensuring Correct Positioning And Location

 When cleaning your digital caliper, make sure not to place it near magnetic surfaces, such as a magnetic bench.
 Doing so can magnetize the tool and make it difficult to get correct readings when you measure various objects and surfaces.

-How To Repair Digital Vernier Caliper Frequently Asked Questions ?
+How To Repair Digital Vernier Caliper FAQs

 Being one of the most commonly used tools for precision measurements, regular calibration is essential to keep your digital calipers in good working condition.
 It ensures that the measurements are accurate, readings are correct, and helps ensure conformance with various industry standards.

 If you’re wondering how to oil a digital caliper, the best way is to use a soft cloth, dip it in oil, and gently wipe the steel areas.
 However, make sure not to put any oil on the scale and wipe away any excess oil using a clean cloth.

 With proper maintenance and care, digital calipers can easily last for a long time.
 The average period is five years, with regular battery replacements, frequent oiling, and proper calibration.
 But this period can vary depending on how you store the caliper.

 How To Repair Digital Vernier Caliper Final Thoughts